-Your funds will be segregated from PSIL's own funds and will be held in an account designated as a Client Money account.
-The Eligible Third Party may hold your money with other clients' money in a pooled account and you hereby consent to such pooling.
-The effect of pooling is described in Clause 9 below.
+Your funds will be segregated from PSIL's own funds and will be held by PSIL on trust in an account designated as a client money account.
+The Eligible Third Party may hold your money with other clients' money in an omnibus account and you hereby consent to such pooling.
+The effect of this omnibus accounts described in Clause 9 below.